RINEARN/rinpn-online/README.md

     # Build
     npx esbuild rinpn-online.ts --bundle --outfile=rinpn-online-bundled.js

-When all the building steps complete successfully, single JavaScript file "rinpn-online-bundled.js" is generated.
-The file will be loaded from index.html.
+When the build completes successfully, a single JavaScript file, `rinpn-online-bundled.js`, is generated.
+The file is loaded by `index.html`.

+Then, just open `index.html` in your browser to run the app.

 ## License